Manage permissions with Apache Ranger

 Access

-to log in to the Apache Ranger page.
-The STARROCKS service appears on the page. -
+http://<ranger-ip>:<ranger-host>/login.jspto log in to the Apache Ranger Web UI.
+The STARROCKS service appears on the page.

 Click the plus sign (

-) after STARROCKS to configure StarRocks Service.Service Name
++) after STARROCKS to configure StarRocks Service, and configure as follows:

-: FE username and password, used to auto-complete object names when creating policies.
-The two parameters do not affect the connectivity between StarRocks and Ranger.
-If you want to use auto-completion, configure at least one user with thedb_admin
+Service Name: You must enter a service name.Display Name: Optionally enter the name you want to display for the service under STARROCKS.
+If it is not specified,Service Namewill be displayed.UsernameandPassword: The username and password of the cluster user used to auto-complete object names when creating policies.
+These two parameters do not affect the connectivity between StarRocks and Ranger.
+If you want to use auto-completion feature, configure at least one user with thedb_adminrole activated.jdbc.url: Enter the StarRocks FE IP address and query port.

 -